The Prodigy: Commercial peak with The Fat of the Land and Thornhill's departure (1996–2000)

-1999 saw the release of the Prodigy's The Dirtchamber Sessions Volume One, a DJ mix album by Howlett, produced as an official record of a successful guest appearance on the British Radio 1.
+1999 saw the release of the Prodigy's The Dirtchamber Sessions Volume One, a mix album by Howlett produced as an official record of a guest DJ appearance on BBC Radio 1.
 The original session came into being following a conversation between journalism and band biographer Martin James and Breezeblock presenter Mary Anne Hobbs.
 They are subsequently both thanked on the album sleeve notes.
-In June of the same year, when the band had arguably reached their commercial peak, they parted company with guitarist Gizz Butt.